Vietnam.vn - Nền tảng quảng bá Việt Nam

 Workshop "Digital transformation towards green agriculture and sustainable development".

-The digital transformation process in agriculture and rural areas in Vietnam still faces many difficulties and challenges such as: Lack of digital infrastructure in rural areas; limited scale of digital transformation application, not synchronous between regions, areas and localities; limited awareness and skills in using smart devices of farmers; small cultivation area; not many agricultural enterprises investing in digital transformation; limited quality of highly specialized human resources in digital agriculture.
+The digital transformation process in the agricultural and rural sectors in Vietnam still faces many difficulties and challenges such as: Lack of digital infrastructure in rural areas; limited scale of digital transformation application, not synchronized between regions, areas and localities; limited awareness and skills of farmers in using smart devices; small cultivation area; not many agricultural enterprises investing in digital transformation; limited quality of highly specialized human resources in digital agriculture.

 Therefore, the digital transformation process of Vietnam's agriculture and rural development sector requires the participation not only of state management agencies at the central and local levels, but also of businesses, people and especially the support and experience sharing of the international community.